MotionlessPeri/xd-rt/external/embree/doc/README.md

 The `RTC_BUFFER_TYPE_NORMAL`, `RTC_BUFFER_TYPE_TANGENT`, and
-`RTC_BUFFER_TYPE_NORMAL_DERIVATIVE` are special buffers required to assign per vertex normals, tangents, and normal derivatives for some curve types.
+`RTC_BUFFER_TYPE_NORMAL_DERIVATIVE` are special buffers required to assign per vertex rawNormals, rawTangents, and normal derivatives for some curve types.

 The `RTC_BUFFER_TYPE_GRID` buffer is used to assign the grid primitive